Invesco Perpetual UK Smaller Co's Investment Trust Plc - Issue of Equity

 HEADLINE: Issue of Equity

-The Board of Invesco Perpetual UK Smaller Companies Investment Trust plc (the 'Company') announces that it has agreed today to sell 50,000 of the Company's ordinary shares from its treasury account at a price of 604p per ordinary share.
+The Board of Invesco Perpetual UK Smaller Companies Investment Trust plc (the 'Company') announces that it has agreed today to sell 325,000 of the Company's ordinary shares from its treasury account at a price of 607p per ordinary share.

 This sale is to satisfy secondary market demand and is made from the Company's treasury account under the annual authority granted by the Company's shareholders for such sales and allotments.